thingsboard/thingsboard.github.io/_includes/docs/user-guide/scada.md

   {% include images-gallery.html imageCollection="scada-action-add-time-series-1" %}

 <br>

-**"On click" parameter** define the actions triggered when the user clicks on the component.
+**Widget action** parameter "On click" define the actions triggered when the user clicks on the component.
 In our example, the valve symbol does not have any widget action parameters, but you may explore other symbols like 'Left motor pump' for such actions.
 Possible action types are documented [here](/docs/{{docsPrefix}}user-guide/ui/widget-actions/#action-types){:target="_blank"}.

 {% include images-gallery.html imageCollection="scada-action-left-motor-pump-1" %}